fubarhouse/brand/README.md

 Installation is [standard](https://drupal.org/documentation/install/modules-themes/modules-7) for Drupal 7 modules.

-Module permissions should be dressed immediately, settings should be assessed for functional relevance, and caches should be cleared before use.
+Caches should be cleared immediately after enabling this module, and then module permissions should be set.
+Following this, module settings should be assessed for functional relevance.

 ## Configuration